TrentonMobly/PayMeChecker/README.md

 The script is being edited, there may be errors or malfunctions

 HOW TO USE
-run the script through cmd, and with the results on screen!
+run the script through your temrinal/cmd, and wait the results on screen!